stryngs/pyDot11/README.md

 # pyDot11

+## Growing pains
+pyDot11 is currently undergoing the shift from Python2 over to Python3.
+This will take time.

-## pyDot11 currently supports the following:
+## pyDot11 currently supports the following using a combination of Python2 and Python3:
 * Decryption of WEP
 * Encryption of WEP
 * Decryption of WPA